manv6/testerloop-application/README.md

 This document will guide you through the process of setting up and running the Testerloop app monorepo.
 A script for building and mounting the app in a Docker container is provided.

+This repository brings together the [testerloop-server](https://github.com/testerloop/testerloop-server) and the [testerloop-frontend](https://github.com/testerloop/testerloop-frontend) repositories.

 ## Prerequisites

 Before getting started, make sure you have the following installed: